It’s one of the first questions people ask about term life insurance.

-What makes buying the right amount of life insurance so challenging are the extent of unknown factors.
-Not only do you have to assess your current financial situation, you also have to look into the future and forecast what your life will be like in 5, 10, 15, and 20 or more years down the road.
+What makes buying the right amount of life insurance so challenging is the extent of unknown factors.
+Not only do you have to assess your current financial situation, but you also have to look into the future and forecast what your life will be like in 5, 10, 15, and 20 or more years down the road.

 According to the 2016 Trends in Life Insurance Ownership study from Life Insurance Market Research Association (LIMRA), the average insured household has enough insurance to replace their income for about three years if they die.
 This is much lower than what the industry recommends.